starckyang/backtesting/README.md

     The concept is to buy in a stock if the short-term MA line crosses the long term MA line, and sell it reversly.<br>
     The idea is short-term line indicates the market conscence towards the stock recently,<br>
     and long-term line represents the relatively "normal" thoughts on the stock.<br>
+### Result: MA Crossings is a trash indicator, it's even worse than doing nothing<br>
+## MACD:<br>
+    This indicator gives recent data more weight than the old ones, so we can more closely track the price trends.<br>
+### Result: It's a pretty good indicator for index ETFs, as for other stocks, no further investigation is made (will be covered later on)